nmshd/documentation/_docs_use-cases/use-case-transport-regenerate-file-ownership-token.md

 - The parameters are malformed.
 - There was no File found with the specified `id`.
-- The use case was called by an Identity, who is not the owner of the File.
+- The use case was called by an Identity who is not the owner of the File.